RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Creating an IP core with an AXI bus
 ***********************************

+Open the *Vga_draw* project with Vivado.

-Let's create an ip core for drawing a rectangle.
+Let's create an IP core for drawing a rectangle.
 The core must draw a rectangle according to the specified parameters; coordinates (x, y) and size along both axes.

 .. figure:: img/PingPong1.png
     :alt: Logo
     :align: center

-To create an ip core, go to tools → Create and Package New Ip:
+To create an IP core, go to *tools → Create and Package New Ip*:

 .. figure:: img/PingPong2.png
     :alt: Logo
     :align: center

+Select **Create AXI4 Peripheral**.

 Next, we give a name to our block, its version and description: